DynamicDevices/female-stem-pioneers/project-context.md

 ## Rules for Adding/Editing Pioneers (AI-Specific)
 - **Always check for duplicates** before adding a new pioneer (check `js/pioneers/index.json` for the name).
+- **Use `js/pioneers/index.json` as the source of truth** for checking duplicates and current pioneer list.
 - **Create individual JSON files** for new pioneers in `js/pioneers/` directory.
 - **Update the index file** `js/pioneers/index.json` when adding new pioneers.
 - **Follow the full metadata structure** as in the latest entries.